c0D3M/DP/LeetCode/LineSweep.md

 Line Sweep Algorithms
 -------------------------
 Conept: Think it as an imaginary line (vertical or horizontal) when swept across that axis, some points would enter and some exit.
-An observation to see is that since point (x or y co-ordinate) would occur in increasing order , we have to use some ordered dats structure like set/map or even arrays.
+An observation to see is that since point (x or y co-ordinate) would occur in increasing order , we have to use some ordered data structure like set/map or even arrays.

-Lets see with an easy example:
-This is going to be a long post, so lets divide in 3 parts
+This is going to be a long post, so I have divided into 3 parts.
-1. 1D Easy/Medium problem
+1. 1D Easy/Medium problem.
-2. 1D Hard
+2. 1D Hard.
-3. 2D problems
+3. 2D geometric problems.

 ### 1D Easy/Medium problem ###
 [1854.
 Maximum Population Year](https://leetcode.com/problems/maximum-population-year/) [**Easy**]